Color chart: ColorChecker charts

 The ColorChecker, first produced as the "Macbeth ColorChecker" in 1976, is a cardboard-framed arrangement of twenty-four squares of painted samples based on Munsell colors.
 Its previous maker Gretag–Macbeth was acquired in 2006 by X-Rite.

 A ColorChecker chart can be used to manually adjust color parameters (e.g. color temperature) to achieve a desired color rendition.
 ColorChecker charts are available in different sizes and forms.

 IT8 charts

 An IT8 color target made in EGM Laboratories in Barcelona, Spain.
 It has a very big gamut, slightly bigger than the ProPhoto color space.

-Standardized IT8 charts, also called IT8 targets, are made by several companies, including Coloraid.de, Fujifilm, Kodak, LaserSoft Imaging.
+Standardized IT8 charts, also called IT8 targets, are made by several companies, including Coloraid.de, Fujifilm, Kodak, and LaserSoft Imaging.
 Unlike ColorChecker charts, IT8 charts are supplied with measurement values and can be used to create ICC color profiles by software, e.g., for digital cameras, to create reproducible color management.